umkhan23/simple-keylogger/README.md

 # simple-keylogger
-A simple keylogger created using Python and the pynput library
+A simple keylogger created using Python using the pynput and logging libraries